zhouyongjie/zhouyongjie/README.md

-# Yongjie
+# Yongjie Zhou

 - 👋 Hi, I'm Yongjie.
-- 👨‍💻 I’m currently working on NLP(Natural Language Processing).
+- 👨‍💻 I’m currently a graduate student at UQ.
-- 🌱 I’m interested in recommendation system & NLP.
+- 🌱 I’m interested in NLP, IR and LLMs.